 How To: Hosting A Garage Sale

 Are you down to trade in all of the things you don't use and put in some work in exchange for a semester of priceless experiences?
-One of the most successful ways to fundraise is to have a garage sale — take advantage of the summer months when people are on the prowl for a good deal.
+One of the most successful ways to fundraise is to have a garage sale — take advantage of the good weather during the summer months when people are on the prowl for a good deal.

 Garage sales are great because they yield very quick results, you get paid on the spot (no more waiting for your friends to finally sending in a donation check), and it's a lot less intimidating than calling and just asking for a donation.